 ½ cup vegan shredded cheese (I used Daiya Cheddar Shreds)

 2. Stir in peas, grape tomatoes, nutritional yeast, oatmeal, and hot sauce.
 When peas are cooked through (about 1 minute of cooking), add grape tomatoes.
 If it still has a lot of water, stir in a bit more oatmeal (1-2 Tbsp).
+Taste, and adjust seasonings, if necessary.
 Top with vegan cheese and serve with toast.